sujith-eag/Learning_Journey/MCA/Research_Methodology/Internal 1 Questions.md

 #### 5. Explain Different types of Research approaches

-#### 6. Explain the significance of Research with their key importance / Characteristics
+#### 6. Explain the significance of Research with types and their key importance / Characteristics

 #### 7. Differentiate Between Research method and Research methodology